This blog may contain affiliate links. Read our disclosure policy for more info.

 - Hit the slopes – If you’re visiting in the winter, know that Revelstoke, British Columbia is recognized for its excellent winter sports.
 This little alpine community is unmistakably a winter paradise!
 Revelstoke is famed for its heavy snowfalls and high alpine terrain, which can put even the most experienced skiers to the test.
 If you’re like me and prefer green or blue runs, they also have those!

-Related read: If you want to stay a night or two in Revelstoke (and you should!) check out our guide on the best places to stay in Revelstoke!
+For more ideas on where to stay you can check out our blog on the best places to stay in Revelstoke.

 12. Glacier National Park

 This road trip takes you right through the middle of Glacier National Park as you drive out of Revelstoke and make your way toward Golden.
 The road through Glacier National Park is called “Rogers Pass” as you climb through the mountain pass. on this stretch of road you may observe plenty of wildlife including bears and mountain goats in beautiful ancient forests with old cedars and alpine meadows which really set the scene.

 Make a point of visiting the park’s Rogers Pass National Historic Site.
 Hike along Canada’s first coast-to-coast railway route, which is now decommissioned.
 The visitor center has a plethora of historical information about the area as well as the wildlife you can find in the area.

 You’ll also have the opportunity to check out some amazing hikes like the Hemlock Grove Boardwalk, which is a series of boardwalks through the forest, or Bear Creek Falls which provides lovely waterfall views.
 Bear Creek Falls only takes around 15-20 minutes so it’s the perfect short hike on your road trip from Vancouver to Lake Louise. !